No passwords, no registration, no paywalls, no popups, no AI

 - Richmond, Virginia USA

 A. Hi John.
-Sorry, we can print general responses about electronic descalers but not responses about ScalePro's claim.
-This is a "no-registration required" website where we have no proof that anyone is who they say they are and is without vested interests.
-We've had several suppliers pose as 'satisfied customers' (we knew because the poster's IP address was the same as the vendor's website).
-Similarly we might be sued if we printed a response that says it doesn't work because we have no guarantee the posting wasn't brand assassination by a competitor :-)
+Sorry, although we can certainly print general responses about electronic descalers, like whether people consider them workable science or snake oil, we can't print support or refutation of claims about individual proprietary items like ScalePro & Eddy ( huh? why?).
+This is a "no-registration required" website where we have no proof that anyone is who they claim they are and that they are without without vested interests.
+We've had several suppliers pose as 'satisfied customers' in this forum (we knew because the poster's IP address was the same as the vendor's website).
+Similarly claims that one particular brand doesn't doesn't work could be brand assassination by a competitor :-)

-In short it's best to use this site for technical issues; we'll leave reviews to "registration required" sites like Amazon
+It's best to use this site for technical issues rather than testimonials; we'll leave reviews to "registration required" sites like Amazon.

 Regards,